Minor in Chemistry

 - Present a formal oral defense of the research work to Chemistry Department faculty and students.

 - Complete a poster presentation at national, regional, or local research forum.

-Examples being an ACS National meeting, the USA Annual Research Forum (Spring term) or the UCUR Annual Research Forum (Fall term).
+Examples of appropriate venues for the presentation include an ACS National meeting, the USA Annual Research Forum (Spring term) or the UCUR Annual Research Forum (Fall term).
 Students participating in the Chemistry Senior Thesis Program who have a 3.5 GPA will also be eligible for Departmental Honors status.
 Chemistry majors who are part of the University Honors College will meet the requirements for the Undergraduate Chemistry Senior thesis as well as those of the University's program.

 Although the Department of Chemistry has no graduate degree programs, courses are offered at the graduate level for those students who need such work.